Research Associate - Synthetic Chemistry

 |★ View Employer Profile|

-Applicants should have (or be about to obtain) a PhD in chemistry.
-Experience in some or all of organic synthesis and supramolecular chemistry is required.
-The appointees will be expected to give oral presentations on their work, write internal reports and produce draft publications, and relevant communication skills are required.
-In addition to their own research, the appointees will be expected to take some responsibility for the supervision and training of post-graduate and undergraduate research students and for the day-to-day running of the laboratory.
+Applicants should have (or be about to obtain) a PhD in Chemistry and a strong background in synthetic organic chemistry.
+Experience in supramolecular chemistry would be highly advantageous.
+The appointees will be expected to give oral presentations on their work, write internal reports and prepare draft publications, and relevant communication skills are required.
+In addition to their own research, the appointee will take some responsibility for the supervision and training of post-graduate and undergraduate research students.

 Share this job